Burial place of Genghis Khan: Historical accounts

-Modern research
+Possible locations

-This was the sacred place where Genghis Khan went to pray to the sky god Tengri before embarking on his campaign to unite the Mongols and other steppe peoples.
+Burkhan Khaldun was the sacred place where Genghis Khan went to pray to the sky god Tengri before embarking on his campaign to unite the Mongols and other steppe peoples.
 After the rise of the Mongol Empire, it then became known as Ikh Khorig, or the Great Taboo, with only the Mongol royal family, or golden family, being permitted entry to the area.
 In all, a 240 square-kilometre area was sealed off by the Mongols, with trespassing being punishable by death.
 Even in the Soviet era, the area remained restricted out of fear that the mountain could once again become a site of pilgrimage or a focus for Mongol national identity.

 The Ikh Khorig has also been reported as being traditionally guarded by an Uriankhai tribe called the Darkhad that were exempted by the Mongols from taxes and military service.
 Such guarding of an imperial grave site "undermines the folkloric suggestion that the soldiers who witnessed the funeral were executed".

-Expeditions and investigations
+Investigative expeditions

 In 1920, the French diplomat Saint-John Perse led an unrelated expedition through Mongolia with Chinese Post general director, Henri Picard Destelan and Dr. Jean-Augustin Bussière, in the footsteps of Genghis Khan.

 In 2001, a joint American-Mongolian expedition, organized by a retired Chicago commodity trader Maury Kravitz and assisted by Dr. D. Bazargur of the Genghis Khan Geo-Historical Expedition, found a walled burial ground on a hillside near the town of Batshireet.
 The location, 200 miles to the east-northeast of Ulaanbaatar near the Onon River in the foothills of the Khentii Mountains, was close to both Genghis Khan's presumed birthplace and the site where he announced himself as the universal ruler of the Mongols.
 The site contained at least 20 unopened tombs for high-status individuals.
 An earlier Japanese expedition had visited the site in the 1990s, but was closed down over popular fears that the scientists planned to dig up the remains.

 On 6 October 2004, Genghis Khan's palace was discovered 150 miles east of the Mongolian capital, Ulaanbaatar, leading to academic speculation that his burial site could alternatively be located nearby.

 In an account of a French Jesuit, Kravitz found a reference to an early battle where Genghis Khan, at the time still known as Temüjin, won a decisive victory.
 According to this source, the location was at the confluence of the Kherlen and "Bruchi" rivers, with Burkhan Khaldun over his right shoulder and after his victory, Temüjin said that this place would be forever his favourite.
 Kravitz, convinced that Temüjin's grave would be near that battlefield, attempted to find the "Bruchi" river, which turned out to be unknown to cartographers.
 He did, however, discover a toponym; "Baruun Bruch" ("West Bruch") in the area in question and as of 2006 was conducting excavations there, roughly 100 km east of the Burkhan Khaldun (the wider area of Bayanbulag).